 - What should you stock up on beforehand?
 Stock up on a lot of alcohol of your choice.
 Everyone will need their own cup and may need refills throughout the game.
 You should also have a deck of cards that isn’t missing any pieces before you begin.
 If you want to keep score, you will need a pad of paper and a pen or pencil.

 - How much and what type of alcohol does each player need?
 This game should be played with something that players can either sip or take in shots.
-Beer is the best choice for this pyramid drinking game, but some enjoy playing it with sake or tequila as well.
+Beer is the best choice for this game, but some enjoy playing it with sake or tequila as well.

 - How many players should there be?
-Ideally, you should play this pyramid drinking game with about six people.
+Ideally, you should play this game with about six people.
 The dealer doesn’t have to sit out the rounds and can join in the game.
 However, you can also play with just a few people or with a large group, as long as you have enough cards for everyone to have a hand.

 How to Play

 Learning how to play Pyramid may take a little practice.
 For this reason, we recommend trying a few rounds with just some soda before introducing alcohol into the mix.
 This way, everyone will have a good, solid understanding of the rules and gameplay components, and no one will have to feel like they’re losing the game just because they don’t understand how to play it.
 This is an intermediate skill drinking game and it can get more challenging the more you’ve had to drink!

 - Shuffle the cards and remove the Joker, if there is one.

 - Begin by laying cards from the deck in the shape of a pyramid—for example, four cards, then three, then two, then one on top.